WED, SEP 11, 2019 11:00 AM - 11:45 AM CST

 Also testing and UAT procedures should also be documented.
 When setting the times for each step allow for some buffer for the unexpected.
 By this point all communication should have been sent and Jira should be put into read-only mode.
 If Jira is behind a proxy or load balancer, it's possible to redirect users to maintenance page.

-It’s recommended to keep all communication channel open in case things don't go as expected, weather it be chat room or open conference call.
+It’s recommended to keep all communication channel open in case things don't go as expected, whether it be chat room or open conference call.
 This prevents wasting time trying to find a place where everyone can communicate and come up with the right decision.

 Always start on schedule and follow the runbook.
 If small changes need to be made in the process, make sure you update the runbook.
 In the event of a rollback, you’ll need to perform the migration again and knowing those changes ahead of time may save time in the process.